AlacrisIO/alacrity/README.md

 features, as an optimization, but we intentionally choose a lowest-common denominator perspective on blockchains.

+Alacrity assumes that blockchain platforms provide per-application chains; in other words, if two distributed applications X and Y are both deployed on chain A, then the messages for X and Y can never be confused with each other.
+For platforms that do not actually support this, Alacrity compiles messages to be prefixed with unique designations that isolate communication for an application, in a way analogous to ports in TCP/UDP.

 A **distributed application** is a collection of _participants_ that post to a _blockchain_ to collaboratively implement some functionality.
 These participants agree on a _protocol_.